Frequently Asked Questions (FAQ)

 A regular job during the internship is impossible, and a part-time job is not recommended.
 Work performance demands are significant during the program, and extended days and weekend availability are often unpredictable.
 The Dietetic Internship Program strongly encourages dietetic interns to seriously consider the impact of working outside of the internship on their ability to successfully complete the internship.

 The Dietetic Internship Program is rigorous.
 The intern will spend, at a minimum, between 54 and 60 hours per week on graduate classes, practicum rotations, projects, reading assignments and homework.
 The graduate courses include projects, assignments, quizzes and tests in addition to those assigned by the Preceptors in the practice sites.
-Intern will often find themselves working on several projects simultaneously.
+Interns will often find themselves working on several projects simultaneously.
 Interns are expected to drive to their practicum sites.
 A car, car insurance, and a driver’s license are needed.
 Please consider the cost of car maintenance and fuel in budget calculations.

 Please see information about the types of supervised practice rotations interns experience in Rotations.